 Japanese maples come in many shapes, sizes and colours – often glowing in green, yellow, orange, and red autumn colours.
 Their palm-shaped leaves are stunning and should be cared for with good attention.
 They thrive outdoors (in a sunny and airy location), as long as it’s below 30°C, and enjoy being watered daily.
 Trimming shoots and twigs can be done year-round and note that you must repot your Japanese maple every two years.

 Money Tree Bonsai

-The money tree bonsai (or Pachira aquatica) is linked with good luck and fortune – making it a popular indoor bonsai option.
-It’s swollen and twisted trunk is a stand-out feature, as are its hand-shaped compound leaves.
-Adults produce greenish yellow or cream-coloured flowers with seeds that can be roasted and eaten.
+The money tree bonsai (or Pachira Aquatica) is linked with good luck and fortune – making it a popular indoor bonsai option.
+Its swollen and twisted trunk is a stand-out feature, as are its hand-shaped compound leaves.
+Adults produce greenish-yellow or cream-colored flowers with seeds that can be roasted and eaten.
 Place indoors facing strong sunlight (preferably facing south) and make sure the soil gets try before watering thoroughly.

 Japanese Yew Bonsai

 Let dark green needle-shaped foliage add some colour to your garden.
 When Japanese yews are heavily pruned, they can even bud from parts where no foliage was left, which is a very helpful feature for bonsai styling.
 They can become up to a thousand years old and are very sturdy: in the Middle Ages, yew wood was used for longbows.
 Place in sunlight for optimal growing, water as soon as soil gets dry, and apply solid organic fertilizer every four weeks.
 Note that it can be pruned back into old wood and bud easily.